Sewerbird/sewerbird.github.io/content/blog/_posts/2017-10-20-48 Hour Game Blog.md

 ## Overview

 The goal of this attempt is to create a small game using Love2D, from the initial idea to final conception, within a span of 48 hours.
-I am beginning right after work on a friday at Coderbunker, here in Shanghai China
+I am beginning right after work on a friday at Coderbunker, here in Shanghai China.

+I will be working solely with [Love2D](love2d.org), and may use no external libraries or assets for the game: only what I can type out in 48 hours, and what's built into Love2D.

 ## Starting: 8:00pm China Standard Time